datastax/terraform-provider-astra/docs/resources/database.md

 page_title: "astra_database Resource - terraform-provider-astra"
 subcategory: ""
 description: |-
   astra_database provides an Astra Serverless Database resource.
 You can create and delete databases.
-Note: Classic Tier databases are not supported by the Terraform provider.
+Note: Classic Tier databases are not supported by the Terraform provider. (see https://docs.datastax.com/en/astra/docs/index.html for more about Astra DB)
 ---

 # astra_database (Resource)

 `astra_database` provides an Astra Serverless Database resource.
 You can create and delete databases.
-Note: Classic Tier databases are not supported by the Terraform provider.
+Note: Classic Tier databases are not supported by the Terraform provider. (see https://docs.datastax.com/en/astra/docs/index.html for more about Astra DB)

 ## Example Usage